GoogleCloudPlatform/fda-mystudies/documentation/API/README.md

 ### API Docs

-To verify that Springfox is working, we can visit this URL in our browser:
+To verify that Springfox is working, we can visit following URL's in our browser:

 *  http[s]://[DOMAIN]/auth-server/api/v2/api-docs
 *  http[s]://[DOMAIN]/participant-manager-datastore/api/v2/api-docs